sso0711/2024-SolutionChallenge-MusicPalette/README.md

 <img src ="https://github.com/sso0711/2024-SolutionChallenge-MusicPalette/assets/102257328/aeb7e5eb-5483-4643-81bc-b9e9ab7b0a29" width="270" height="580">
 </div>

 The upload process progresses from the left picture to the right picture.
 First, user finds and uploads the desired MP3 file, then click the send button, and a loading icon appears.
 Afterward, when a popup indicating 'Music conversion successful'('노래가 변환되었습니다' in Korean) appears, user can verify that user's uploaded song has been added under 'All music' ('전체 노래' in Korean).
-As shown in the far right picture, user can now enjoy the music with vibrations, the created image, image description, and lyrics.
+As shown in the far right picture, user can now enjoy the music with vibrations, the created image, image description, and real-time lyrics or lyrics.